 - Cognitive Functioning— Simply put, your cognitive ability is your ability to think, reason, solve problems, be self-aware and plan for the future.
 Individuals who suffer a TBI may find these and other tasks extremely difficult.
 Coping strategies such as minimizing distractions, taking notes, and asking the speaker to repeat the information may allow for improved functioning.

 - Physical Problems – This category of problems is typically the easiest for friends and family members to understand because they seem to affect the physical body rather than the mind.
 Physical problems associated with a TBI can include: dizziness, nausea, vomiting, blurred vision, decreased coordination, hearing loss and tinnitus.

 While we have already discussed the types of TBIs above, but we have yet to touch on the severity of TBIs.
 The severity of a TBI is graded on scale of one to seven with one being the least functional and seven being the most.
 The grade is computed based upon the injured individual’s performance on a series of Functional Communication Measures.

 Can My Condition be Treated?

-While this question is better answered by a medical professional, I have had to opportunity and pleasure to represent many Pennsylvanians who have suffer a TBI.
+While this question is better answered by a medical professional, our experienced Pennsylvania personal injury attorneys have had to opportunity and pleasure to represent many Pennsylvanians who have suffer a TBI.
 The short answer is: it depends.
 The successful treatment of a brain injury is dependent upon many factors including the type of injury, the severity of the injury, and the injured individual.